C-17 Pilot Salary 2026 Pay Breakdown From O-1 to O-6

 All Air Force pilots are commissioned officers, which means your base pay is determined by your rank (pay grade) and years of service.
 The 2026 military pay chart reflects a 3.8% increase over 2025 rates.

+Probably should have led with this section, honestly.
 Here’s what C-17 pilots typically earn at each career stage:

 Early Career (O-1 to O-3)